 Young people who are involved with youth councils learn to accept responsibility.
 They grow through achievement and in the knowledge that they are making a real contribution to their community and to Native America

 BENEFITS OF JOINING A YOUTH COUNCIL

-The benefits youth gain from participating in a youth council depend on what each member puts into the council.
-If youth make the most of their opportunities they will:
+What young people gain from participating in a youth council depends on their level of commitment and involvement.
+Youth council members who make the most of their opportunities will: